Help for Homeowners With FHA Loans

 FHA Waterfall Process

-In FHA's general waterfall process, the servicer usually, subject to a few exceptions, has to evaluate the borrower to determine which, if any, of the below options is appropriate to avoid foreclosure.
+In FHA's general waterfall process, the servicer usually, subject to a few exceptions, has to evaluate the borrower to determine which, if any, of the options below is appropriate to avoid foreclosure.

 The servicer must evaluate the borrower for these loss mitigation alternatives in the following specific order: